Arun4Code97/Mini_Project_2_Patient_Medicine_And_Doctor_Appointment_System/README.md

 **Patient Medicine and Appointment System**
 <br>
-Patient Medicine and Appointment System is a web-based healthcare application designed to streamline the interaction between patients and doctors within a hospital.
+&nbsp;&nbsp;&nbsp;Patient Medicine and Appointment System is a web-based healthcare application designed to streamline the interaction between patients and doctors within a hospital.
 The system facilitates essential services such as patient and doctor registration, appointment scheduling, medicine prescriptions, and user profile management.
 <br>
 **Key Features: -**
 <br>
 **1. Hospital Home Page**<br>
-         A new Patient registration<br>
+         &nbsp;&nbsp;A new Patient registration<br>
-         A new Doctor Registration<br>
+         &nbsp;&nbsp;A new Doctor Registration<br>
-         Access to doctor/patient portal<br>
+         &nbsp;&nbsp;Access to doctor/patient portal<br>
          <br>
 **2. Patient Portal**
 Patient Portal has the following functionalities